 1) Tiny Beginnings & The Grand Unification

-In the beginning, the universe was smaller and hotter than a mustard seed.
-It was even smaller than that.
+In the beginning, the universe was smaller and hotter than a chili seed.
+Much smaller.
 Smaller than tiny, more miniature than microscopic, and hotter than hot.
-It was smaller, denser, and had more potential energy than anything that exists today.
+It was smaller, denser, and had more potential energy than anything else we know of throughout existence.

-The first to loosen off was the force that holds all the big things together.
-It even sounds big.
-Its name is Gravity, and it shapes our universe on a galactic scale.
-Despite the fact that it is absolutely everywhere, no-one fully understands how it works.
-It is a mysterious, omnipresent phenomenon.
-Some think gravity is substantially different from the other forces, that it was always a separate entity from the beginning, and its effect can travel and disappear into other universes.
+The first to go was the big one, the one that holds all the big things together – Gravity.
+It shapes our universe on a galactic scale, whilst also keeping your feet firmly on the ground.
+Despite the fact that it is absolutely everywhere, we still don’t fully understand it.
+Some think gravity is substantially different from the other forces, that it has always been a separate force in our universe, and that its effect can travel and disappear into other realities.

-Whether it was part of the Grand Unification or not, at some point there were three forces bundled tightly together, which we shall call the Strong Unification.
-But these three didn’t much like being squeezed together either, and so a powerful member broke off from the trinity – the Strong force.
+Whether Gravity was part of the Grand Unification or not, at some point there were three forces bound together, which we shall call the Strong Unification.
+But they didn’t like being squeezed together all that much, so given a little more space, a powerful member broke off from the trinity – the Strong force.

-The Strong force’s separation from the rest was no casual affair.
-Whilst going its own way, it spilt unprecedented quantities of energy in all directions and set off the most important event of the ever-so-young universe.
+The Strong force’s split from the other two was something of a big deal.
+When it left, it unleashed unprecedented quantities of energy in all directions and set off the most important event of the ever-so-young universe.
 In the blink of an eye, as quick as a bursting balloon seen in reverse, the universe inflated.